Filing for Divorce in Colusa County, California – Walkthrough

 • Reside in Colusa County for a minimum of 3 months.

 If you have children and ask the court to issue custody and child support orders, make sure California is a home state for your kids.
-It will likely be enough for them to live in the state continuously for 6 months before you initiate a court proceeding involving them.
+It will likely be enough for them to live in the state continuously for 6 months before you initiate divorce proceedings.

-Before you file, it is important to try reaching an agreement as long as your relationship allows you to do it.
-If it is an option, and there is nothing to dispute, your divorce will be uncontested.
-The fact that you reached an agreement will help to shorten the court process, lower the cost, and make the outcome more predictable.
+Before you file with the court, it is important to try reaching an agreement with your spouse if your relationships allow.
+If parties can negotiate all divorce-related issues, and there is nothing to dispute, the divorce will be uncontested.
+The fact that you reached an agreement will likely shorten the court process, reduce the number of documents needed to file for divorce in California, lower the overall costs, and make the divorce outcome more predictable.

 To file for an uncontested divorce in Colusa County, you need to take the following steps: